-Negative or inconclusive results of our future clinical trials of seladelpar, or any other clinical trial we conduct, could cause the FDA to require that we repeat or conduct additional clinical studies.
+Negative or inconclusive results of our future clinical trials of seladelpar, or any other clinical trial we conduct, could cause the FDA or other regulatory authorities to require that we repeat or conduct additional clinical studies.
 If later stage clinical trials do not produce favorable results, our ability to obtain regulatory approval for our product candidates may be adversely impacted.

-We have commenced testing of seladelpar in clinical studies for the indications that we are currently pursuing for seladelpar, including primary biliary cholangitis (PBC) and non-alcoholic steatohepatitis (NASH).
+We have commenced testing of seladelpar in clinical studies for the indications that we are currently pursuing for seladelpar, including PBC and NASH.
 If seladelpar does not demonstrate safety or efficacy in the treatment, or if the benefits of treatment with seladelpar do not outweigh the risks, our ability to successfully develop and commercialize seladelpar may be adversely affected.